LauraAubin/Xylo/README.md

 **Ignoring local changes to the log file**

-- Run `git update-index --assume-unchanged LogFile.txt` in your console to ignore any future changes to `LogFile.txt`.
+- Run `git update-index --assume-unchanged LogFile.csv` in your console to ignore any future changes to `LogFile.csv`.
+- Run `git update-index --no-assume-unchanged LogFile.csv` to undo this action.
+- To get a list of assume unchanged files, run `git ls-files -v|grep '^h'`